 - 1. Select the desired layer in the Layer Stack - 2.
-Double-click on the layer to open the Style Editor - Click on the Styles... button at the bottom of the Layer Stack to open the Style Editor - Choose Layer → Show Layer Styles

-At this point, you should have an appropriate Style Editor Window visible.
+Do one of the following: - Double-click on the layer name - Click on the Styles... button at the bottom of the Layer Stack - Choose Layer > Show Layer Styles - 3.
+At this point, you should have an appropriate Style Editor visible.